dynamick/ecoute-macos/README.md

 #### macOS

+**Dependencies and tools**

 - XCode Command Line Tools
-- Dependencies and tools: `brew install portaudio python-tk ffmpeg`
+- `brew install portaudio python-tk ffmpeg blackhole-2ch`

+**BlackHole configuration**

+Setup "Multi-Ouput Device" and set it as default sound output device for your macOS.
+Guidelines are available [here](https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device)

+**Configuring device names**

+Speakers audio on macOS will be recorded from the virtual "BlackHole 2ch" microphone.
+Your and BlackHole microphone device names could be adjusted via `HUMAN_MIC_NAME` and `BLACKHOLE_MIC_NAME` vars in the [AudioRecorder.py](./AudioRecorder.py).

+Run `python fetch_sr_data.py` to get speaker and microphone devices list and their indices.

 ### 🔧 Installation